 ReadingAndThinking.com

-I have received many requests to recommend some of the best books that make you smarter.
-In response, I'm pleased to offer my expert recommendations in this article.
+I have received many requests to recommend some of the best books that make you smarter and more intelligent.
+In response, I'm pleased to offer my expert recommendations in this article, which is based on my in-depth study and testing in this field.

-I will recommend you best books that will make you smarter in this post, which are based on my in-depth study and testing in this field.
 Such as Cosmos, This Will Make You Smarter, Train Your Brain, Essentialism, The Willpower Instinct, The Lean Startup, Think and Grow Rich, and Last Chance to See.

 Many people feel that they are not "smart" enough.
 Wisdom is determined by your brain's thinking and cognition, so today I will share with you books about brain thinking and cognition so that you can understand the brain and improve your thinking.